Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/integrator-anti-windup/index.md

     :width: 600
 ```

 In the previous saturation block (`preSat`), the manipulated variable instantaneously exceeds 60, which is beyond the saturation range of 10.
 In contrast, the voltage reference in the post saturation block (`postSat`) is limited to 10.
 As demonstrated in this example, the controller disregards the presence of the saturation block because it has no information about real-world saturation.
-Consequently, the PI controller continue to increase the manipulated variable after getting the larger error.
-If this error is continuously accumulated, the system exhibits delayed convergence, a condition known as an integral windup.
+Consequently, the PI controller continues to increase the manipulated variable after getting the larger error.
+If this error is continuously accumulated, the system exhibits delayed convergence, a condition known integrator windup.

 #### Disturbance Suppression without/with Actuator Limitations

 Disturbances can degrade the system by introducing unexpected/rapid changes.
-Let us examine whether disturbances affect the behavior of the integrator.
-In this scenario, the command is set as 0, and the disturbance of 15 (i.e., higher value than `Limit = 10`) is injected at 0.2 seconds and ends at 0.3 seconds, requiring the disturbance to be suppressed and the output to track back to 0.
+Let us examine how disturbances affect the behavior of the integrator.
+In this scenario, the command is set as 0, and a disturbance of 15 (i.e., higher value than `Limit = 10`) is injected at 0.2 seconds and ends at 0.3 seconds, requiring the disturbance to be suppressed and the output to track back to 0.

 ```{image} images/Disturbance.svg
     :align: center